nymishareddy/mental-health-app/README.md

 # 🧠 MindCare AI — Mental Health Monitoring System

-> **Final Year B.Tech Project** — AI-Based Mental Health Monitoring and Support System for Students
+> AI-Based Mental Health Monitoring and Support System for Students

 A full-stack, AI-powered web application that helps students track **Stress**, **Anxiety**, and **Depression** through validated assessments, an empathetic AI chatbot (Mira), a private journal with sentiment analysis, and personalized wellness recommendations — with a privacy-first teacher dashboard.